junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Holy," Sam sighs, with a long exhale.
 He reaches a hand to Bobby just out of instinct, as if trying to touch him, hug him, but remember he's ghost at the last moment -- they all are.
 He lowers his hand, breathing out heavily.

 Dean just can't stop staring.
-"I'm so sorry, Ellen, and Jo.
+"I'm so sorry, Ellen and Jo.
 And Ash."
 He can barely find his voice through the lump in his throat.
 "I never get a chance to tell you guys, those... things happened to you, I'm so sorry."

 "Hey, it's okay.
 At least we made it to the Heaven."
 Jo walks out of the kitchen, coming closer to him, smiling gently.
 Her translucent golden hair flows naturally as she moves, as if wind can still pass through the threads of hair.
 She wears a short top, showing some lean muscle under, clean and complete, no sign of any wounds or cuts.
 She look just as young and energetic as she was before she died.